ccswbs/web-components/docs/development-guide.md

 For more information on how to build components, see the source code of the existing components.

-## Working on existing components

-When working on existing components, it is important to follow the same coding style as the rest of the components.
-This includes using the same naming conventions, and following the same structure.

-When adding new features to a component, it is important to update the documentation for that component.
-This includes updating the readme.md file in the `docs` folder.

 ## Documenting a component

 Its important the whenever a new component is added, or an older one has new features, that there is good documentation explaining how the component is actually used.